DevExpress/obsolete-devextreme-examples/jspm-knockout/README.md

 # DevExtreme with jspm and Knockout example

 This project demonstrates how to use DevExtreme widgets loading only modules with the required functionality.
 This demo shows the dxButton widget with the alert dialog as an example.
 Here, the Knockout approach is used.
+Example requires jspm package manager installed.

 ## Getting Started